Pinafore/nlp-hw/lr_sgd_qb/README.md

 1. Understand how the code is creating feature vectors (this will help you code the solution and to do the later analysis).
 You don't actually need to write any code for this, however.

 2. (Optional) Store necessary data in the constructor so you can do classification later.

 3. Modify the _sg update_ function to perform updates.

+4. Modify the _inspect_ function to return the most salient features

 Analysis (5 points):